-2. Public Education and Outreach
+Public Education and Outreach

-According to the Permit, UW Bothell and CCC will implement the following stormwater education strategies:
+According to the Permit, UW Bothell and CC will implement the following stormwater education strategies:

-- a.
-Storm drain inlets owned or operated by UW Bothell and CCC that are located in maintenance yards, in parking lots, along sidewalks, and at pedestrian access points will be clearly labeled with the message similar to "Dump no waste Drains to water body."
-As identified during visual inspection and regular maintenance of storm drain inlets per the requirements of S6.D.3.d. and S6.D.6.a.i. below, or as otherwise reported to UW Bothell and CCC, any inlet having a label that is no longer clearly visible and/or easily readable will be relabeled within 90 days. - b.
+- 1. Storm drain inlets owned or operated by UW Bothell and CC that are located in maintenance yards, in parking lots, along sidewalks, and at pedestrian access points will be clearly labeled with the message similar to "Dump no waste Drains to water body."
+As identified during visual inspection and regular maintenance of storm drain inlets per the requirements of S6.D.3.d. and S6.D.6.a.i. below, or as otherwise reported to UW Bothell and CC, any inlet having a label that is no longer clearly visible and/or easily readable will be re-labeled within 90 days. - 2.
 Each year, beginning no later than three years from the initial date of permit coverage, public ports, colleges, and universities will distribute educational information to tenants and residents on the impact of stormwater discharges on receiving waters, and steps that can be taken to reduce pollutants in stormwater runoff.
 Distribution may be by hard copy or electronic means.

-Appropriate topics may include: - i.
-How stormwater runoff affects local water bodies, - ii.
-Proper use and application of pesticides and fertilizers, - iii.
-Benefits of using well-adapted vegetation, - iv.
-Alternative equipment washing practices, including cars and trucks that minimize pollutants in stormwater, - v.
-Benefits of proper vehicle maintenance and alternative transportation choices; proper handling and disposal of vehicle wastes, including the location of hazardous waste collection facilities in the area, and - vi.
-Hazards associated with illicit connections, and illicit discharges. - vii.
-Benefits of litter control and proper disposal of pet waste.
+Appropriate topics may include:

+- How stormwater runoff affects local water bodies, - Proper use and application of pesticides and fertilizers, - Benefits of using well-adapted vegetation, - Alternative equipment washing practices, including cars and trucks that minimize pollutants in stormwater, - Benefits of proper vehicle maintenance and alternative transportation choices; proper handling and disposal of vehicle wastes, including the location of hazardous waste collection facilities in the area, and - Hazards associated with illicit connections, and illicit discharges. - Benefits of litter control and proper disposal of pet waste.